 Earlier in my career, I worked on new media, venture capital and innovation for Mahindra & Mahindra.
-My other work experiences have included founding India’s first youth website, business development for Sony‘s Indian television channel operations, writing and editing copy for Elle magazine and the Times of India group, helping make a low-budget feature film and teaching as a visiting faculty member at a Bombay college.
+My other work experiences have included founding India’s first youth website, helping conceptualize and manage research for the Convergence Culture Consortium at MIT, business development for Sony‘s Indian television channel operations, writing and editing copy for Elle magazine and the Times of India group and helping make a low-budget feature film.

 I have two Bachelors degrees from the university of Mumbai – in Commerce and Education, a film diploma from the Xavier’s Institute of Communication, Mumbai, and a Masters of Science in Comparative Media Studies from MIT.